Emergency and Non-Emergency Medical Benefits*

 - For covered dependents under two (2) years of age, any medical condition related to a birth defect whether genetic, acquired, or congenital.

-- there has not been any new symptom(s);
+- there has not been any change in medication*, or any recommendation or starting of a new prescription drug, and

-- a physician has not found that the medical condition has become worse;
+- the medical condition has not become worse, and

-- there has been no hospitalization or referral to a specialist or specialty clinic;
+- there has been no hospitalization or referral to a specialist, and

 *Exceptions: the routine adjustment of Coumadin, warfarin, insulin to control diabetes (as long as the medication is not newly prescribed or stopped) and a change from a brand-name medication to a generic brand medication (provided that the dosage is not modified).